nitmws/object-from-object/README.md

 #### The Structure

 The structure of the Building Rules object is a template for the Target Object.
-If a property of the Building Rules object can be filled with data from the Source Object this property is integrated into the Target Object.
+If a property of the Building Rules object can be filled with data from the Source Object this property is integrated into the Target Object, else not.

 Example: